neondatabase/website/content/docs/manage/operations.md

 isDraft: false
 ---

-An operation is an action performed on a Neon resource.
-Operations can be user-initiated or initiated by the Neon Control Plane.
-User-initiated operations result from actions such as creating a branch or deleting a database.
-Operations initiated by the Neon Control Plane may include suspending a compute instance after a period of inactivity or checking the availability of a compute instance, for example.
-You can monitor operations to keep an eye on the overall health of your Neon project or to check the status of specific operations.
+An operation is an action performed by Neon Control Plane on a Neon resource.
+Operations are typically initiated by the actions of users, for example user creating a branch or deleting a database.
+Some Operations may be initiated by the Neon Control Plane, such as suspending a compute instance after a period of inactivity or checking the availability of a compute instance.
+You can monitor operations to keep an eye on the overall health of your Neon project or to check the status or the duration of specific operations.

 Operations include: